 Because Statamic is built on Laravel, widely regarded as the most secure and well-maintained PHP framework today, we decreased downtime caused by hackers to virtually zero.

-Book a free call and have a no-strings-attached chat about your ideas.
+Book a free call and have a no-strings-attached talk about your ideas.

 A complex project like this, with multiple third-party integrations, data migration, and a complete redesign, takes time.
 We worked hard to define all requirements up front and gather as much feedback from the client as possible throughout the process.
 This meant we could produce a bespoke design that made sense for F2N2 and offer the most appropriate solutions.